gotchoices/MyCHIPs/doc/learn-tally.md

   the Client to the merchant, which may be redeemed upon demand any time the Client wants to buy something.

-  One concern for the merchant is to not accumulate too much debt, in total.
+  One potential concern for the merchant is to not accumulate too much debt, in total.
   He should not care so much about how many credits any one Client may choose to buy.
 But he should not exceed the total amount of debt he can reasonably satisfy through product sales, or other exchanges.